SvetlanaRedkina/Web-Data-Extraction/README.md

 ## 1. Chewy 🐶 😹

-In dogs_food.py file, you can see that DogsFoodSpider(CrawlSpider) scrapes the information from Chewy.com about dogs wet food.
+In the dogs_food.py file, you can see that DogsFoodSpider(CrawlSpider) scrapes the information from Chewy.com about dogs' wet food.

-The scraped data is stored into Wet_Dog_Food.csv.
+The scraped data is stored into the Wet_Dog_Food.csv.

-I can use the data to analyze the price-quality relationships of the scraped items.
+I can use the data to analyze price-quality relationships of the scraped items.

 The end goal is to find the best food for my wonderful dog Yuna 🐕.

 ## 2. Indeed 👷

-In jobs_ny.py file, you will find class JobsNySpider(scrapy.Spider) that scrapes data from Indeed.com.
+In the jobs_ny.py file, you will find a class called JobsNySpider(scrapy.Spider) that scrapes data from Indeed.com.

-I am interested in gathering information about Analytics job postings.
+I am interested in gathering information about Analytics' job postings.

 Job location: New York, NY.

-The scraped data is stored into Analytics_Jobs_NY_Indeed.csv.
+The scraped data is stored into the Analytics_Jobs_NY_Indeed.csv.

-I will use the data I have collected to explore Analytics' job market in NY 📈.
+I will use the data I have collected to explore the Analytics' job market in NY 📈.

 Authors